 College of Science;

 College of Engineering;

+College of Business

 College of Nursing;

 College of Education, and

 the Library

 will have a number of members in the Senate which will assure that the unit has one member for each seven full-time tenured faculty, tenure-earning faculty, clinical faculty, research faculty, and lecturer members, or major fraction thereof.
 Units will not have representation until they have at least four members from among full-time tenured faculty, tenure-earning faculty, clinical faculty, research faculty, and lecturers.